I gave the following reply to this piece of correspondence.

 Overall in my ministry I do not focus only on the negative.
 We have spent 15 years in South Asia preaching the gospel and planting churches.
 For years I spent two, three, and more hours a week in a county jail preaching the POSTIVE, life-giving Gospel of Jesus Christ!

 Even in my writings I do not focus only on the negative.
 I have written a Bible encyclopedia, and it certainly does not focus on the negative.
 It covers every aspect of Bible doctrine and practice.
 I have written many other books which are not negative.
-We have published roughly 30 books in the Nepali language, and only one or two of those could be construed as being “negative” in the sense of focusing on the exposure of error.
+We have published roughly 30 books foreign languages, and only one or two of those could be construed as being “negative” in the sense of focusing on the exposure of error.
 I have written 14 volumes of a Bible school curriculum, and only one of those could be construed as “negative” in this sense.
 Many other examples could be given.

 On the other hand, the ministries of O Timothy magazine and the Fundamental Baptist Information Service, are “negative” by their very nature and design.
 O Timothy arose out of a burden God put on my heart 23 years ago while we were working as church planting missionaries in South Asia.
 Apostasy has destroyed the work of Christ in that part of the world even more than here.
 I had visited the seminary that missionary William Carey had established at Serampore in India, and in an interview with the head of the New Testament department I learned that professors there believed Hindus can be saved by being sincere in their Hinduism.
 Indian churches are permeated with theological modernism and Pentecostal confusion and New Evangelical compromise.
 It broke my heart to see these things.
 While we were staying at a hospital in India in 1983, I was walking to and fro behind a building, pouring out my heart to the Lord about the conditions in the churches.
 I was weeping and crying out to the Lord to enable me to do something.
 A magazine like O Timothy had been upon my heart prior to that, and on that particular day the Lord encouraged me to start the publication, exposing apostasy and calling men back to the Old Bible Paths, trusting Him to provide the needs.
 I didn’t have any money for such a project but I proceeded by faith and the Lord has provided our needs and prospered this endeavor for all of these years.